Oulu-IMEDS/KneeOARSIGrading/README.md

 |      | JSN   | 0.82     | 0.20 | 80.66             | 0.90          | 0.75      | 73.4                     | 0.75                 |
 | Both | KL    | 0.65     | 0.68 | 66.68             | 0.82          | 0.60      | 63.6                     | 0.69                 |

+\*We compare our method to the data published in the PhD thesis of J.Antony at Insight Centre, Dublin, Ireland (2018).

 ## License